alvaro18101/excersises-in-Python/README.md

 Flatten the array in one level.
 Ex: [[1,2],[3,4]] --> [1,2,3,4]

 **Remark:** If we take an element and not an array we do nothing.
 Ex: [1,2,[3,4]] --> [1,2,3,4]

+### Problem 5
+Count the number of times a word is repeated

+### Problem 6
+Check if a word is a palindrome